Update for Faculty on Graduate Student Bargaining

 Overview of negotiations

-The University has been engaged in good faith negotiations with the Union since last October and good progress has been made toward a collective bargaining agreement fair to Penn and the Union, completing 39 bargaining sessions and reaching 23 tentative agreements.
+The University has been engaged in good faith negotiations with the Union since October 2024, and good progress has been made toward a collective bargaining agreement fair to Penn and the Union, completing 42 bargaining sessions and reaching 23 tentative agreements.
 Tentative agreements include: an anti-discrimination and harassment provision, a grievance and arbitration process for graduate worker disputes, a provision on graduate worker appointments, participation in the University’s Supplemental Retirement Annuity (SRA), and vacation time.

 Material Issues Impeding an Agreement Between Penn and the Union

-• Management and academic rights: The University has advanced a standard proposal that expressly affirms that the University’s continuing authority to determine and administer academic programs and classes, as well as to establish and uphold requirements for graduate education.
+• Management and academic rights: The University has advanced a standard proposal that expressly affirms the University’s continuing authority to determine and administer academic programs and classes, as well as to establish and uphold requirements for graduate education.
 This authority is fundamental to ensuring that faculty maintain control over academic standards and rigor.

 • The Union has not agreed.